KTStephano/peaches-bot.docs/docs.markdown

 ### dbGet id key

 Retrieves a single database entry represented by id, key pair.
 ID should be an int64 type whereas key should be a String type.

+### dbGetMultiple id limit

+Retrieves up to `limit` entries from the database where the id matches.
+Key is not taken into account at all.

 ### dbSet id key data